denten-courses/LITAI/README.md

 historical context; and to those students in the humanities or the social sciences interested in exploring the technical manifestations of generative poetics and creativity.

+Contact information is posted on our [Coursework page](https://courseworks2.columbia.edu/courses/95253).

 ## Course Requirements & Grading

 Weekly lectures will be followed by a hands-on lab session.
 Students will be expected to keep